 See the wood, not the trees

 People often start drawing each part of the figure too early, giving them each attention and adding detail to them separately one by one.
 The idea is that by drawing each part, they’ll add up to create a whole.
 However, this approach doesn’t lead to a cohesive whole.
-It’ best instead to look at the whole figure, and see the overall shape and flow of it.
-You could practise this by starting with a line that captures the whole pose.
+It’s best instead to look at and capture the whole figure, and see the overall shape and flow of it.
+You could start practising this mindset by learning to see the lines of movement that capture the essence of the whole pose.

 Quite often, students find that their picture ends up only taking up a small section of their page, or sometimes parts of the drawing unintentionally go off the page.
-More advanced artists do use these types of composition, but it’s probably best when starting to try to fill, but not overflow, the page.
-Here’s a simple tip for filling your page: look at the extremes of the figure – what is the uppermost line and the bottommost line, and what line is to the far left and what line is to the far right?
-Ensure that these lines are placed within your page.
+More advanced artists do use these types of composition, but it’s probably best when starting to try to fill, but not overflow, the page with the figure.
+The size of your drawing will have to be limited by the paper you are using, so the idea here is to draw on as large a scale as you can given those limitations.
+People generally start out by drawing too small – make this conscious effort to draw big!

 The human body is mostly convex, not concave lines

 The effect of not understanding this is that the figures we draw often look harsh and not ‘fleshy’.
-When you think about, the body is mostly fluid filling out the skin.
+When you think about it, the surface of the figure is mostly contained fluid.
 It makes sense that it tends to bulge, even if only slightly, in a similar way to how an air mattress filled with air doesn’t have any concave lines to it.

 Start at the weight-bearing part of the body or at the head